dimitri-nicolo/calico/master/usage/domain-based-policy.md

 > **Note**: Similarly, in order to address endpoints and services
 > *within* the cluster, we apply Kubernetes labels to convey their
-> roles, and then select on those labels in Calico policy, rather than
+> roles, and then select on those labels in {{site.prodname}} policy,
-> addressing those endpoints and services directly by IP.
-So using
+> rather than addressing those endpoints and services directly by IP.
-> domain names for external resources is somewhat analogous to using
+> So using domain names for external resources is somewhat analogous
-> labels for internal ones.
-Using domain names for services *within*
+> to using labels for internal ones.
+Using domain names for services
-> the cluster is not supported by the feature described on this page,
+> *within* the cluster is not supported by the feature described on
-> because Kubernetes labels can and should be used for those instead.
+> this page, because Kubernetes labels can and should be used for
+> those instead.
 {: .alert .alert-info}

-Specifically, a GlobalNetworkPolicy can have egress rules with `action: Allow` and a `domains` field specifying the possible domain names to which egress traffic is allowed.
+Specifically, a GlobalNetworkPolicy can have egress rules with `action: Allow` and an `allowedEgressDomains` field specifying the possible domain names to which egress traffic is allowed.

 > **Note**: This makes sense when egress traffic from the workloads
 > concerned (i.e. that the policy applies to) is denied by default.